byzyworks/tridymake-mscs-edition/README.md

 # DISCLAIMER

-This version of Tridymake is being treated as **abandoned**, and as such, isn't where active work being done.
-The version being actively worked on, as an overhaul of this version, would be located here:
+This version of Tridymake is being treated as **abandoned**, and as such, isn't where active work is being done.
+The version being actively worked on, as an overhaul of this version, is located here:

 https://github.com/byzyworks/tridymake